Assisted Living

 What assisted living facilities accept Medicaid?

-Other ways to supplement assisted living costs
+Other ways to pay for assisted living

 Alternatives to assisted living that may be covered by Medicaid